 The top front key will turn the selected Flash Group on and off, while the top rear key will turn the Model Light on and off for the selected group.
 The rear button on the XF Camera is used to test fire the flash system.

+You can change between shooting in Manual mode or TTL mode by turning

 You can change between shooting in Manual mode or TTL mode by turning the Front Dial until you reach the option at the right bottom corner of the Profoto Remote Tool.
 Then turn the Side Dial to switch.